xmartlabs/blog/_posts/2022-10-01-introducing-stock.md

   );
 ```

-Now we have done the hardest work, but how should I use it?
+Now that we've done the hardest work, how should you use it?
 Stock provides some methods to get the data, but the most important one is `steam()`.
 It returns a `Stream` of data containing the data state.